huyphutran/huyphutran.github.io/README.md

 ### Inventory Management System

-- Developed Inventory Management System (IMS) for efficient inventory and product management.
+- Developed an Inventory Management System (IMS) for efficient inventory and product management.
 - Implemented functionality for products, inventories, and reports.
 - Managed activities like selling, producing, and purchasing products.
 - Created a reporting system for product data.

-**Role:** Developer
 **Team Size:** 1
 **My Position:** Developer
 <br/>

 **My Responsibilities:**
-- Tech Design
-- Coding, Test
-- Design WebApp with Clean Architecture Pattern
+- Independently designed and developed the entire Inventory Management System (IMS) from scratch.
+- Implemented a clean architecture pattern to ensure a well-organized and maintainable codebase.
-- Requirement Engineering
+- UI/UX Design.
+- Created object-oriented modules for efficient inventory and product management.

-**Technologies Used:** Blazor WebApp, .NET 6 and Entity Framework Core
+**Technologies Used:** Blazor WebApp, .NET 6, and Entity Framework Core

 ### Theatre Management System